Wemelo1/Wemelo1/README.md

-- 👋 Hi, I’m @Wemelo1
+- 👋 Hi, I’m @Wemelo1, an AI/LLM Engineer specializing in building
-- 👀 I’m interested in web3,crypto,airdrop,testnet.
-- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on test project.
+intelligent chatbots, RAG systems, and AI-powered web applications using Python, LangChain, and Streamlit.
+- What I can build for you:
+✅ Custom AI chatbots for your business
+✅ PDF/document Q&A systems
+✅ AI agents that search the web and use tools
+✅ LLM-powered web applications
+✅ Study assistants and educational AI tools

+- I've built and deployed multiple AI applications including a JAMB/WAEC study tutor and a multi-persona AI assistant — both live on the internet.
-- 📫 How to reach me @mise_prom for twitter, @wemelo for telegram.
+- 📫 How to reach me @Pr0M_1se for twitter, @Pr0_M1se for telegram.
+- I deliver clean, working code with clear documentation.
+Fast turnaround.
+Professional communication.
 - 😄 Pronouns: he,him,his
 - ⚡ Fun fact: i am single